glarmer/MONK-E_Original/README.md

-# Hoobabot Remastered
+# MONK-E
-A general use discord bot.
-This is a temporary readme.
+A discord bot with an impressive amount of feature creep!
+Originally designed solely to deal with the Swansea bin timetable for a poor lazy student house, it can now perform a number of fun and helpful features :)

 **Features:**
-- Can tell you what bin week it is in Swansea
-- Reminds you to do the bins
+- Tells you the Swansea bin timetable + reminders
-- Image search from both google and bing
+- Google and Bing image search!
-- Video search from YouTube
+- Youtube Video search
-- Polls!
+- Youtube voice functionality
+- Polls with bar charts
-- Quotes from an API
+- Quotes (wow!)
 - Can access a database of monkey stickers, and the users can name, describe and view said monkeys
-- Rudimentary voice YouTube support.

-Use command ;help for help
+Use command ;help for help, or use slash commands (The bot is kinda in between the two right now)